qiyanjun/books2read/_posts/2020-10-16-MakingSense.md

 ---
 layout: single
-title: Making Sense: Conversations on Consciousness, Morality, and the Future of Humanity
+title: Making Sense Conversations on Consciousness, Morality, and the Future of Humanity
 tags:
 - Science
 ---